unicode-org/cldr/ldml/tr35-info.md

 * If there is an exact match for the region, but not for the usage,
   * If the usage has multiple parts (eg land-agriculture-grain) drop the last part (eg land-agriculture)
   * Repeat dropping the last part and trying the result (eg land)
-  * If you eliminate all of them, try usage=”default”.
+  * If you eliminate all of them, try usage="default".
-  * If there is no exact match for either one, try usage=”default”, region=”001”.
+  * If there is no exact match for either one, try usage="default", region="001".
 That will always match.

 Once you have a list of `unitPreference` elements, find the applicable unitPreference.
 For a given category, usage, and set of regions (eg “US GB”), the units are ordered from largest to smallest.